 LifeCycleCost:RecurringCosts

 Recurring costs are costs that repeat over time on a regular schedule during the study period.
 If costs associated with equipment do repeat but not on a regular schedule, use LifeCycleCost:NonrecurringCost objects instead.
+Costs related to energy usage are not included here.
+The UtilityCost:Tariff and other UtilityCost objects can be used to compute energy costs that are automatically included in the life-cycle cost calculations.

 Field: Name